DenverD12/comp0034-cw1-i-DenverD12/README.md

 <br/>

+## **Bugs with plotly itself I could not fix**
+**Responsive ability of the choropleth figure itself**
+The choropleth map figure would not resize in width to fit small screen sizes such as mobile phones, despite the correct neccessary bootstrap responsive container settings.
+I also ensured the best settings in the plotly graph itself, however, I could not fix this.
+I checked online on forums and it seemed to be a problem/bug with plotly choropleth itself, rather than bootstrap, as every other chart updates as it should with the column layout
+The positive side is that the user can still drag the map to see any parts off the screen, but it is still somewhat visually unappealing.

 ## **Not used in final**:
-**Horizontal bar chart for a single region selected instead of the pie chart was investigated**
+### **1. Horizontal bar chart for a single region selected instead of the treemap was investigated**
 <br/>

-In order to see how it works, you can simply copy and paste below following code into the function `def create_pie_chart(year_selected, region_name):` in the `create_charts.py` file.
+In order to see how it works, you can simply copy and paste below following code into the function `def create_tree_map(year_selected, region_name):` in the `create_charts.py` file.
 Note: also change the output from `fig_pie_chart_region` to `fig_horizontal_bar`.
 This will output the hoizontal bar instead of the pie chart.
 **Here is the code to copy and paste**:
 ```